 Many complete this fantastic trail in a day, but some make an overnight stop at Toatoa.
 The trail is ideal for e-bikes as long as you have sufficient battery capacity and are not heading for a return on the Pakihi Track.

-The Pakihi Track begins high on the Motu Road, nearer Motu than Opotiki.
+The Pakihi Track has 20 km of singletrack, 9 km of gravel road, 11 km of sealed road, and 4 km of riverside trail.
+It begins high on the Motu Road, nearer Motu than Opotiki.
 Generally, shuttle drop-offs are from the Gisborne/Opotiki boundary line at nearly 800m elevation, which gives 9km of Motu Road riding, almost all downhill.
-Then you’re onto the Pakihi for 20kms of splendid isolation and fantastic riding.
-You drop through stunning bush, including large tawa, and crossing small wooden bridges — 12 bridges (10km) gets you to a DOC hut.
-Stop for a break, enjoy the forest and stream, even stay the night.
+Then you're onto the Pakihi for 20kms of splendid isolation and fantastic riding.
+You drop through stunning bush, including large tawa, and many small wooden bridges.
+10km in, you arrive at a DOC hut.
+Stop for a break, enjoy the forest and stream, or even stay the night.

 After the hut, you cross a 32m suspension bridge, then follow the Pakihi stream.
 It's glorious riding, with lush nikau, plentiful ponga, and the chance of spotting birds like the rare NZ falcon.

-Combine the Dunes Trail, Motu Trail and the Pakihi Track and you have the ingredients of an epic 91km ride – an unforgettable cycling expedition.
+Combine the Dunes Trail, Motu Road Trail and the Pakihi Track and you have the ingredients of an epic 91 km ride - an unforgettable cycling expedition.

 This is a full day mission that should only be attempted by keen and experienced riders.
-Two days is much easier, staying at Toatoa.
-The loop peaks at over 600 metres and there’s 1000 metres of climbing all up.
-The loop will take anywhere from five - ten hours, depending on your level of fitness and the number of stops you take to break up the journey.
+Splitting it into two days makes it easier, staying at Toatoa.
+The loop peaks at over 600 metres and there's 1000 metres of climbing in total.
+The loop will take anywhere from six - ten hours, depending on your level of fitness and the number of stops you take to break up the journey.